Click here to see a summary of the Chamber's 2016 Legislative wins.

 - Funding decisions should be at the sole discretion of the legislature and not the court system

 - Support outsourcing state government functions to the private sector while maintaining needed services

-Taxation – The Wichita Metro Chamber believes in a fair and equitable system of taxation that promotes private sector growth and makes Kansas more competitive.
+Taxation – The Wichita Regional Chamber believes in a fair and equitable system of taxation that promotes private sector growth and makes Kansas more competitive.